nemofq/pushbullet-go/README.md

 ## One More Thing

-If you're also an iOS+Pushbullet user, you may find following Shortcuts useful:
+If you're also an iOS+Pushbullet user, you may find these Shortcuts useful:

 - [Push to Pushbullet](https://www.icloud.com/shortcuts/42b9dce7d6b44c72acd3e5c55b5de07a)
 - [Pushbullet Receiver](https://www.icloud.com/shortcuts/1f94913de21b41debe60ef43631afde2)